Board of Directors

-Valerie is also the founder of Valerie Jacobs Consulting, dedicated to providing direct consultation support to individual philanthropists and family foundations.
+Daughter of Joe and Vi, Valerie is the founder of Valerie Jacobs Consulting, dedicated to providing direct consultation support to individual philanthropists and family foundations.
 In addition, Valerie is a nationally-known speaker and has created a series of workshops for women of wealth and wealthy families dealing with both philanthropy and family dynamics.
 She has been a licensed psychotherapist since 1979, specializing in the effects of wealth on relationships and personal well-being, and has worked in the field of philanthropy since 1994.

-Valerie holds a Bachelor of Arts degree in physical anthropology from the University of California, Santa Barbara and a Master of Education from California State Polytechnic University, San Luis Obispo.
-Valerie is married to Norm Hapke, and they have two children.
+Valerie holds a Bachelor of Arts degree in anthropology from the University of California, Santa Barbara and a Master of Education from California State Polytechnic University, San Luis Obispo.

 Norman “Norm” F. Hapke, Jr.

-Norm is the board secretary of the Jacobs Center for Neighborhood Innovation and Jacobs Family Foundation.
+Norm Hapke is a board member of the Jacobs Family Foundation and Jacobs Center for Neighborhood Innovation.
 Norm spent nine years as a U.S. Marine Corps Officer, first serving as an infantry officer in Vietnam and then as a naval aviator flying worldwide transport and refueling missions.
-After leaving the Marine Corps, Norm entered commercial aviation and served as a captain with America West Airlines until his retirement in 2005.
+After leaving the Marine Corps, he entered commercial aviation and served as a Captain with America West Airlines until his retirement in 2005.

-Norm has a strong interest in public policy issues and is an advocate of self-help community change strategies and school reform.
-His priority is helping the Jacobs Center for Neighborhood Innovation and the Jacobs Family Foundation develop the expertise and experience to find and nurture the best programs that provide financial independence and success within the community.
+Norm has a strong interest in public policy issues and international philanthropy and is an advocate of self-help community change strategies and school reform.
+His priority is helping the Jacobs Center for Neighborhood Innovation and the Jacobs Family Foundation develop the human, economic, and physical infrastructure of the Diamond Community.

-Norm holds a Bachelor of Science degree in naval science from the U.S. Naval Academy.
-Norm is married to Valerie Jacobs Hapke, and they have two children.
+Norm holds a Bachelor of Science degree in Naval Science from the U.S. Naval Academy.
+He is married to Valerie Jacobs Hapke, and they have two children.

-Grandson of the founders, Joe and Vi Jacobs, and son of Valerie and Norm Hapke, Andrew Hapke was the first in the third generation to hold the seat of board chair of the Jacobs Center for Neighborhood Innovation and Jacobs Family Foundation.
-He currently serves as the board’s treasurer.
+Grandson of the founders and son of Valerie and Norm, Andrew Hapke was the first member of the third generation to become Board Chair of the Jacobs Family Foundation and the Jacobs Center for Neighborhood Innovation.

 Juan Carlos Hernandez

-Louie Nguyen, CFA, is the Jacobs Center’s newest community board member.
-He joins the board’s two additional community members, Paul Robinson and Juan Carlos Hernandez, as important voices at the organization’s board level to lead and advise.
-Nguyen’s commitment to Southeastern San Diego is clear in his current role as Chief Investment Officer at Mission Driven Finance, a private impact investment boutique that provides opportunities to easily invest in the community to solve social pain points.
+Louie Nguyen’s commitment to Southeastern San Diego is clear in his current role as Chief Investment Officer at Mission Driven Finance, a private impact investment boutique that provides opportunities to easily invest in the community to solve social pain points.

-Nguyen is also excited to bring his nearly 25 years as a skilled investor to the CONNECT ALL @ the Jacobs Center Advocacy Council, helping entrepreneurs grow their businesses and jobs within San Diego through the region’s first low-to-moderate income and diversity-focused business accelerator program.
+Louie is also excited to bring his nearly 25 years as a skilled investor to the CONNECT ALL @ the Jacobs Center Advocacy Council, helping entrepreneurs grow their businesses and jobs within San Diego through the region’s first low-to-moderate income and diversity-focused business accelerator program.
 The program recently held its third Union Bank Start-Up Pitch Competition, awarding $15,000 in business grants to three diverse women-owned businesses.